CRITERIA AND PROCEDURES FOR AWARDING ASSISTANTSHIPS AND EVALUATING PERFORMANCE

 Some graduate assistantship appointments are only for one semester (4.5 months), but initial graduate assistantship appointments are usually for 9 months of support, Fall and Spring semester, each 4.5 months.

 Typical workloads for philosophy graduates teaching their own courses have been as follows: 50% assignment entailed a class with a maximum enrollment of 50 students; 37.5% contract, for a class with a maximum enrollment of 37 students.
 For those students assisting instructors, with sections of 25 maximum enrollment, an assistant on a 50% contract would be responsible for four sections; an assistant on 37.5% contract, three sections; a 25% contract, two sections.

-The Graduate Committee and the Department Chair will determine eligibility and selection based on what the Department regards as the primary purpose of the assistantships.
+The Graduate Committee and the Philosophy Chair will determine eligibility and selection based on what the program regards as the primary purpose of the assistantships.
 The following guidelines will give graduate students a recognized set of criteria by which they can estimate their own chances for assistance.

 Procedures and Criteria for Deciding Appointments

 Each year the Graduate Committee will meet to rank all eligible graduate applicants for the M.A. and Ph.D. programs on a competitive basis.
-Students will be evaluated independently for an assistantship, upon entering the Ph.D. level from the Department's MA program.
+Students will be evaluated independently for an assistantship, upon entering the Ph.D. level from Philosophy's MA program.
 There is no automatic guarantee of support from the M.A. to the Ph.D. level.
-All deadlines and notices will be announced on firstname.lastname@example.org, the Philosophy Department's listserv.
+All deadlines and notices will be announced on email@example.com, the Philosophy program's listserv.

 Incoming graduate students who are recommended by the Graduate Committee for a fellowship but do not receive the fellowship, may be eligible to receive a graduate assistantship.